InfraSIM/docs/docs/get_start.rst

         78 bmc:
         79     interface: ens192

 After either way, set the ``boot_order`` as ``d`` then start the node::

-    set the boot_order = d in the YAML configuration file sudo infrasim node start
+    set the boot_order: d in the YAML configuration file sudo infrasim node start

 or send the ipmitool command after the node start like the following::